4GeeksAcademy/Acelven-Auth-system-with-Python-Flask-and-React.js/README.md

 # WebApp boilerplate with React JS and Flask API

+email and password are both "test" for this excercise

 Build web applications using React.js for the front end and python/flask for your backend API.

 - Documentation can be found here: https://start.4geeksacademy.com/starters/react-flask